Looking for ways to use Google Analytics for SEO? Want to boost your site’s ranking in search results to get more visitors and pageviews?

 Keywords are an important part of any SEO strategy.
 They are the terms people are searching for in search engines.
 Using the same words your audience is searching for can help visitors find your site more easily.

-If you want to see how search terms are performing in your WordPress dashboard, then ExactMetrics comes in handy.
+If you want to see how search terms are performing in your WordPress dashboard, ExactMetrics comes in handy.
 Its Search Console Report shows you the top 50 Google search terms your site is ranking for.

-You can also see the clicks, impressions, click-through-rate (CTR), and average position for each keyword.
+You can also see the clicks, impressions, click-through rate (CTR), and average position for each keyword.

 This report is beneficial as you can find low-hanging keywords.
 These are search terms that are close to reaching the top 10 search rankings, and a little push can boost their positions.

 Besides that, you can clearly see which keywords are ranking the highest and generating the most traffic.
 You can use them as inspiration and perform keyword research to find similar keywords and content ideas.

 Check out our guide on how to track keywords in Google Analytics for more details.

 Google Analytics tracks different dimensions by default, including gender, age, country, source, and more, but it won’t track focus keywords.
 That’s where custom dimensions come into play.
 They help you track additional information about your website, which isn’t set up by default.